jeff20501/ChefClaude/README.md

 ### ✅Challenge: Preventing Page Reload on Form Submission
 ### ❌ Problem:
-Your page kept reloading when I submitted a form — which wipes state and breaks React behavior.
+My page kept reloading when I submitted a form — which wipes state and breaks React behavior.

 I used:
 ```js